-- A statistical hypothesis is a formal way of writing a prediction about a population. - Every research prediction is rephrased into null and alternative hypotheses that can be tested using sample data. - While the null hypothesis always predicts no effect or no relationship between variables, the alternative hypothesis states your research prediction of an effect or relationship.
+- A statistical hypothesis is a formal way of writing a prediction about a population. - Every research prediction is rephrased into null and alternative hypotheses that can be tested using sample data.

 Example: Statistical hypotheses to test an effect

 - Null hypothesis: A 5-minute meditation exercise will have no effect on math test scores in teenagers. - Alternative hypothesis: A 5-minute meditation exercise will improve math test scores in teenagers.